 Luxury (US $1,000 and up)

 - Montage Deer Valley Resort – You will feel even more special than royalty at this world-class luxury ski in ski out Park City resort hotel.
-It is less than 200 m to the nearest ski lifts, and offers guests a seating area near a fireplace to enjoy the mountain views.
+It is less than 200 m to the nearest ski lifts, and offers guests a heated outdoor pool, hot tubs, a sauna and steam room and seating area near a fireplace to enjoy the mountain views.

 Middle-priced (from US $220 to US $1,000)

-- Stein Eriksen Lodge Deer Valley – It is one of the best Park City luxury hotels only about 250 m from the ski lifts and has some suites with white marble stainless steel kitchens and a private balcony with mountain views.
+- Stein Eriksen Lodge Deer Valley – It is one of the best Park City luxury hotels only about 250 m from the ski lifts and has some suites with white marble stainless steel kitchens and a private balcony with a breathtaking view on the mountains.
 The hotel facilities include an outdoor pool, a service spa, and a fitness center.